TmmmmmR/keycloak-training/setup/README.md

 You are now ready to start Keycloak, which we will cover next.

 ### Starting Keycloak

-Once you have installed Keycloak and created the initial admin account, it's easy to start Keycloak.
+Once you launch Keycloak, it will automatically create your admin account based on the values definded in the environment variables :

 On Linux or macOS, start Keycloak with the following command:

 ```
 $ cd $KC_HOME
-$ bin/standalone.sh
+$ bin/kc.sh start-dev
 ```

 Or, on Windows, execute the following command:

 ```
 > cd %KC_HOME%
-> bin\standalone.bat
+> bin\kc.bat start-dev
 ```

 After a few seconds, you will see a message that confirms that Keycloak has started successfully